how to get free money UK

 Get the right insurance

 Getting insured means you have legal protection if things go wrong and you have legal disputes with customers.
+It can also provide cover for your equipment and any business stock.

 Take a look at this guide on starting a business for other tips and strategies that apply to anyone starting a business in the UK.